Jdon8600/2JT-Casino/README.md

-This is an e-commerce projects for CISC575 M.S course
+This is an e-commerce project for CISC575 M.S course